forze0912/impact/README.md

 # Iget!
 The package manager.
   For the actual manager please go to https://github.com/forze0912/impact/releases/tag/iget.
+  To use the manager, run source <path/to/iget.sh>.
+Make sure you are using a shell.
   For installing packages, use iget install <github url>
   for updating packages, use iget update <github url> <package name>.